Thomas D. Dee II Professor of Organizational Behavior, Graduate School of Business, Stanford University

 What’s Wrong With Big Banks?
 Too Many Lost Customers

 Why Does Apple Care About Its Share Price?

 The Reason Health Care Is So Expensive: Insurance Companies

 “You’re Still the Same: Why Theories of Power Hold Over Time and Across Contexts,” The Academy of Management Perspectives, November 2013 Download

 “When Does Money Make Money More Important?
 Survey and Experimental Evidence,” ILRReview, October 2013 Download

 “Power, Capriciousness, and Consequences,” Harvard Business Review, April 2013 Download

 “The Economic Evaluation of Time: Organizational Causes and Individual Consequences,” Research in Organizational Behavior, 2012 Download

-Today’s work world is increasingly populated by millennials with values presumably different from more-senior employees—more egalitarian, less competitive, more meritocratic, less accepting of hierarchy, and more tolerant of all forms of … Read full post...
+Today’s work world is increasingly populated by millennials with values presumably different from more-senior employees—more egalitarian, less competitive, more meritocratic, less accepting of hierarchy, and more tolerant of all forms of diversity. … Read full post...